gvnsavinash/cis6930fa24-project3/README.md

 - Assumes downloaded PDFs are not corrupt and are readable, which could disrupt processing if incorrect.
 - Incorporate file integrity checks before processing to catch and handle corrupt files.

+4. Responsive Design:

+- The UI may not display properly on various devices, leading to inconsistent user experiences.
+- Implement comprehensive CSS and layout strategies that adapt fluidly to different screen sizes.

-4. File Handling Bug:
+5. File Handling Bug:
 - Issues in managing temporary files could lead to incorrect file paths or missing files during operations.
 - Ensure systematic file management including proper cleanup post-use to prevent residue or path errors.

-5. Error Handling Insufficiency:
+6. Error Handling Insufficiency:
 - Current error handling for network and file operations is inadequate, potentially leading to crashes.
 - Strengthen error handling to ensure the application remains stable and responsive under various error conditions.